julian-klode/sicherboot/sicherboot.1.md

 System Partition (ESP).
 It stores a set of keys in `/etc/sicherboot/keys` to sign the binaries for use with secure boot.

+# INITIAL SETUP

+After installation of sicherboot, setup `/etc/kernel/cmdline` and perhaps change some options in `/etc/sicherboot/sicherboot.conf` to your liking.

+Once you have configured sicherboot as you want, run `sicherboot setup` to perform the initial installation.

+sicherboot setup
+:   Performs the initial installation of sicherboot to the ESP.

+    This basically runs `enroll-keys`, `install-kernel`, `bootctl install`, asking before each step.

 # KEY MANAGEMENT

 sicherboot generate-keys